-The Company continued its 14,000m diamond drilling program over the Lowry Deposit which has an Inferred Mineral Resource of 8.3 million tonnes of 2.4% copper.
-Three rigs from American Drilling Corp. worked throughout the exploration period and two further rigs were hired from Ruen Drilling Inc. in December 2021.
-The program was delayed by difficult drilling conditions, Covid related absences, and mechanical issues exacerbated by supply chain issues.
-Since 2010, the Company has drilled approximately 83,920 meters.
-Also note that the Lowry Deposit is not covered by the current Mine Operating Permit.
+During the prior fiscal year ended June 30, 2022, the Company completed its resource definition diamond drilling program over the Lowry Deposit which was design to improve the previously reported Inferred Mineral Resource of 8.3 million tonnes of 2.4% copper.
+Three rigs from American Drilling Corp. worked throughout the exploration period and two further rigs were hired from Ruen Drilling Inc. in December 2021, with drilling completed by March 15, 2022.
+The program was hindered by difficult drilling conditions, Covid related absences, and mechanical issues, exacerbated by supply chain issues.
+Notwithstanding these challenges, the Company completed 8,936 meters of core drilling in nineteen drill holes.
+This work was undertaken as part of an investigation of the economic potential at the Lowry Deposit, which is not currently included in the current Mine Operating Permit.
+Since 2010, the Company has drilled approximately 83,920 meters on the project.

-On July 16, 2021, District Court Judge Bidegary heard oral arguments for summary judgement from plaintiffs and defendants regarding a legal complaint filed on June 4, 2020 by the plaintiffs claiming to represent the environmental community.
+On July 16, 2021, District Court Judge Bidegaray heard oral arguments for summary judgement from plaintiffs and defendants regarding a legal complaint filed on June 4, 2020 by plaintiffs claiming to represent the environmental community.
 The suit was filed jointly against the MT DEQ and Tintinia Montana, Inc. ("TMI").
-On April 8, 2022, Judge Bidegary ruled in favor of the plaintiffs.
-The Company and plaintiffs supplied separate recommendations for remedies for her ruling to the judge on June 10, 2022 and followed with filing of a joint recommendations for remedies on July 1, 2022.
+On April 8, 2022, Judge Bidegaray ruled in favor of the plaintiffs.
+On June 10, 2022, the Company and plaintiffs supplied separate recommendations for remedies to the judge, for her ruling, and followed with filing of a joint recommendations for remedies on July 1, 2022.

 On July 5, 2022, the District Court issued an order on remedies that will allow Phase I Construction of the Black Butte Copper Project to be completed under the existing permit and vacate the remainder of the permit with remand to the MT DEQ for further review.
-On July 28, 2022, The Company and the MT DEQ filed a notice of appeal of the District Courts final order to Montana Supreme Court.
+On July 28, 2022, The Company and the MT DEQ filed a notice of appeal of the District Courts final order to the Montana Supreme Court.
+On November 2, 2022, the Company filed an initial brief to the Montana Supreme Court.
+After reviewing this and subsequent briefs from the Company and the Plaintiff, the Montana Supreme Court has ordered oral arguments from both parties on June 21, 2023.